 I took a systems approach to the design patterns and created a consistent hierarchy and flow across the category sections.
 From there, we designed and iterated based on the original job stories and as more requirements started to come up.

 Since there was a desire to have the product work well for both small and large accounts, I grounded design discussions around common use cases for focus.
-I started to see a large amount of scope creep at this stage, so I emphasized focusing on higher use features and shipping a V1 solution to get customer feedback.

 We ran usability tests with three customers with the tasks of creating a team, creating a new store, adding an item, and connecting the store to the team

-We leveraged an existing design system (Tailwind UI) to speed up our design and development efforts.
+We leveraged an existing design system to speed up our design and development efforts.
 I chose a grayscale palette to be as flexible as possible for white-labelling and integrating with other platforms.
 From there, I added custom components where needed for the Figma component library.

 For admins who access and manage several (sometimes hundreds) accounts, selecting the correct account from the account dropdown is challenging and leads to errors on the wrong account.